 Step 1: Decide Where to Buy Disney Stock

 Before we get into the fundamentals of Disney as an investment candidate, it’s important to know where to buy the stock.
-Choosing the right broker is key to maximising stock investments. eToro is our highest-rated trading platform, so let’s take a look at that one first.
+Choosing the right broker is key to maximising stock investments.
+Webull is our highest-rated trading platform, so let’s take a look at it.

 Webull is an online broker based in the US.
-It has a decade less than eToro in the business and less than a third of the user base.
-However, it offers some key strengths.
+It offers some key strengths.

-With Webull, you can choose from over 5,000 stocks (compared to eToro’s 3,000+).
+With Webull, you can choose from over 5,000 stocks.
 The downside is that the majority are in the US, although you can buy international stocks with Webull (including biotech stocks) using an ADR (American Depositary Receipt).

 Apart from stocks, Webull offers other financial assets, including IRAs (Individual Retirement Accounts) and stock options (for advanced traders).
 This makes it a great option for US-based investors.